NileshPatel83/Javascript-Quiz-Challenge/README.md

 - User can also see all the high scores for the game where user can compare the scores.

 ## Deployment
 The webpage is deployed to GitHub pages.
-Use below link to visit the webpage: https://nileshpatel83.github.io/javascript-quiz-challenge/
+Use below link to visit the https://nileshpatel83.github.io/Javascript-Quiz-Challenge/

 ## Screenshot
 ![JavaScript quiz game webpage](./assets/images/screenshot.png)